- This event has passed.

 Help us remove this invasive plant species and enjoy working outdoors.
 It’s easy to pull and active fun for the whole family.

-Registration is recommended but not required.
+Registration is not required.
 This event is offered in partnership with the Western Lake Erie Cluster of the Stewardship Network.